HARDWOOD FLOOR MAINTENANCE TIPS FOR CLEVELAND HOMEOWNERS

 Floors with a polyurethane finish will need special attention.
 Depending on the amount of foot traffic, these floors should be inspected and re-coated every 3-5 years.

 Avoid Stains at All Costs

 Stains are the biggest enemy to your hardwood floors.
 This is hard to prevent, but do all you can to keep tough substances from being spilled on your floors.
-When stains do happen, rubbing alcohol and steel wool should do the trick.
+In the event of stains, a mixture of rubbing alcohol and steel wool should remove them.
 However, this will leave a mark on the wood and damage to the stain.
 You’ll need to polish your floors in that spot.

 Use Area Rugs

 Cover high traffic areas with large rugs.
 Not only will this prevent damage to your hardwood floors, but these rugs can add a nice touch to the style of your room.

 We hope these tips are helpful!
 For all of your hardwood flooring needs, contact Fabulous Floors!